KelSolaar/fvvt-kels-utilities/README.md

 ## Monster Art

-This module adds a new action to the *NPC* sheets that allows showing to the players available monster art.
+This module adds a new action to the *NPC* sheets that allows showing to the players available monsters art or opening their stat blocks in the browser.

-The current art data can be sourced from the following locations:
+The current resources data is sourced from the following locations:

 -   [DnD Beyond - Monsters](https://www.dndbeyond.com/monsters)
 -   [AideDD - Monsters 5e](https://www.aidedd.org/dnd-filters/monsters.php)

-Various Python scripts from the [Utilities](Utilities/) can be used to update the monster art data.
+Various Python scripts from the [utilities](utilities/) directory can be used to update the monster art data.

 # About